MindSporeChallenge21/msc21_training_example/README.md

 You need to copy all the files in this directory onto a OBS bucket, place them in a folder called `src`.

-The process of training a ModelArts is as below please follow the Model Training and Guidlines, the parameters for the creating the algorithm and training job is as follow:
-1. Parameters for creating an algorithm:
-2. Parameters for creating an
+> The process of training on ModelArts has been thoroughly demo in [this video](https://www.youtube.com/watch?v=5UhSbU2Kfqg)

 ## Evaluation Example
 [Link](https://github.com/MindSporeChallenge21/msc21_evaluation_example)